mugwomp93/720x720_overlays/README.md

   ### Installation:

-  - [Download](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays/NGPC) whichever version you prefer (there are two) and save both the .png and .cfg files to your retroarch > overlays folder<br>
+  - [Download](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays/NGPC) whichever version(s) you prefer and save both the .png and .cfg files to your retroarch > overlays folder<br>
   - *Note: You can make subfolders if desired; I save mine to retroarch > overlays > mugwomp93 > 720x720 to help keep things organized*

   ### Settings: